adrnandrda/WD-Seatwork2/readme.md

 Description of the project in details.

 Guiding Question:
-- What is the project
-- Whats the purpose
+- What is the project - This project is a dynamic and interactive resume website showcasing the professional profile of Adrian Andrada.
+It is designed using HTML, CSS, and JavaScript to provide a visually appealing and user-friendly experience.
+- Whats the purpose - The purpose of the project is to present Adrian Andrada's educational background, work experience, skills, and career objectives in a structured and engaging manner.
+It aims to highlight Adrian's qualifications and career aspirations to potential employers or collaborators.
-- What are key components
+- What are key components - Profile Section: Includes a brief introduction and a professional photo of Adrian Andrada.
-- What technology used and how it is used
+About Me: Details Adrian's name, age, educational background, and career objectives.
+Work Experience: Provides a timeline of Adrian's past roles, responsibilities, and achievements.
+Skills: Lists Adrian's soft and hard skills relevant to his professional profile.
+Interactive Features: Uses JavaScript for smooth animations, such as timeline item transitions and scroll-based effects, enhancing user interaction and engagement.
+- What technology used and how it is used - HTML: Structures the content of the website, dividing it into sections like Profile, About Me, Experience, and Skills.
+CSS: Styles the website for a modern and professional look, ensuring visual consistency and responsiveness across different devices.
+JavaScript: Adds interactivity by implementing animations and scroll effects to make the website more engaging and user-friendly.

 ### Key Components
 <!-- TODO: List of Key Components -->